 Image Stabilizer effect at up to 4 stops of shake correction helps capture sharp images.

 I guess Canon are going after the Sony a6300 with the EOS M5, given the 24 MP sensor, the “fastest AF” claim, In-camera Image Stabilisation, a sharp EVF etc. etc.; but the obvious omission of 4K video (again!) is quite baffling.
 While Panasonic and Sony are releasing 4K video enabled consumer mirrorless cameras in the same price range left and right, Canon’s strategy appears to be – if you want to shoot 4K with any of our cameras – get an XC10 for $2K, which isn’t really a mirrorless camera and isn’t really a video camera – I don’t even know what it’s supposed to be?
-And I used to own one at that, or fork out $3,500 for a 5D mark IV…
+And I used to own one at that, or spring for a Canon 5D mark IV…

 Go figure really… but as much as I want to be positive about the EOS M5, and I am sure it’s going to be a fine stills camera that many will love, and even maybe a fantastic “Vlogging” camera, the omission of faster frame rates such as 120fps in Full HD and 24/30p in UHD, which my year+ old Sony RX10 II can do easily do, is a disappointing.